gschaeffer/scc-findings-to-pubsub/README.md

 - **Organization ID**
 - **Project ID** - where the resources will be installed
-- **Service Account** - a service account for SCC Notifications to run
+- **Service Account** - a service account for SCC Notifications to run.
+Roles will be assigned via setup.sh
 - The API's below must be enabled for the project
   - Security Command Center API for the Organization
   - Cloud Build API